vysheradugi4/silly-datatable/projects/silly-datatable/README.md

 * `sortable` – Resolver for sorting current column.

 * `prepareCellFunction` – Customization function for prepare data before showed.

+* `componentCell` – Custom component to display in the cell.
+Can be used for place buttons, links, form fields and etc. in cell.
+Property `row` in this custom component will be contains current source of row.
+Make sure that your component added to entryComponents section in your module.

 All properties are optional except `id`.